polykarposT/Tissue-Sample-Collection/README.md

     path('create_collection/', views.create_collection, name='create_collection'),
 ]
 ```
-Path containes the url, for example ```samples/```, a view function that performs an action and a name for this path that you will use in html templates for the url .
+Path contains the url, for example ```samples/```, a view function that performs an action and a name for this path that you will use in html templates for the url .
 All those paths are the urls of the project.
 Now you need to open ```urls.py``` from tissue_sample folder and include the urls from the tissue_collection folder.
 In the urls.py of tissue_sample add:
 ```